-The water levels in the Great Lakes have fluctuated over a total range of about 6 feet during the past 100 years of record (Figure 5).
-Fluctuations result primarily from changes in the amount of rain and snow that fall on the lakes and on land areas that drain into the lakes, and on the amount of evaporation from the lakes.
+The water levels in the Great Lakes have fluctuated over a total range of about 6 feet during the past 100 years of record (Figure 4).
+Fluctuations result primarily from changes in the amount of rain and snow that fall on the lake and on land areas that drain into the lakes and to a lesser degree on the amount of evaporation from the lake.

-During the period between 1962 and 1964, precipitation was below normal, and in 1964-65 the level of Lake Michigan reached an all-time recorded low.
+During the period between 1962 and 1964, precipitation was below normal and in 1964-1965 the level of Lake Michigan reached an all time recorded low.
 Since that time, above average precipitation has led to a slow rise in the lake levels.
 The water returned to its normal level in 1969 and has continued to rise since that time.

 In addition to these major fluctuations, the water level also shows a regular seasonal variation, with winter levels averaging about a foot lower than those in the summer.
-The lake is also subject to short-term rises in water level.
-Strong winds and storm waves can pile up water along the windward shore of the lake in a process known as wind setup.
-Water levels in southern Lake Michigan can rise as much as 3 feet under such conditions.
+The lake is also subject to short term rises in water level.
+Strong winds and storm waves can pile up water along the windward shore of the lake in a process known as wind set up.
+Water levels in southern Lake Michigan can rise as much as three feet under such conditions.